chamambom/python_to_text/README.md

 ###### Solution - Since I was using mysql-5.7 on my windows machine to develop this app, for some reason i decided to dockerise my db container using Mariadb-latest (bad move).

-I discovered that - MariaDB latest doesn't support the utf8mb4_0900_ai_ci Collation as shown in the image.
-I then replaced the collation with the one supported by MariaDB as shown in the above image.
+Upon investigation, I found that the latest version of MariaDB does not support the utf8mb4_0900_ai_ci Collation, as depicted in the image.
+Consequently, I replaced the collation with one that is supported by MariaDB, as indicated in the image above.

 ###### Challenge 2 - one of my SQL queries was referencing a table name using caps.